Christian Origins of the Holocaust

 This quote from Matthew was to live on in infamy for centuries as the theological justification for all the abominations perpetrated on Jews by Christians.
 Jews were the killers of Christ; they would forever be guilty of deicide.

 A major conflict developed between Jews and non-Jews very early within the Christian movement.
 The Christian Church split early on between the followers of James (Jesus' brother) most of whom lived in Palestine (the "Jewish Christians") and the followers of Paul, who were mostly Gentiles (non-Jews) and who lived outside of Palestine.
-One of the principle issues dividing these two groups was whether Gentile converts needed to be circumcised in order to become Christians.
+One of the principle issues dividing these two groups was whether Gentile converts needed to be circumcised in order to become Christians (for a more detailed discussion of the conflict between Paul and the original followers of Jesus, see Abruzzi, The Birth of Jesus, note #9).
 James, the acknowledged leader of the original Church in Jerusalem, believed that even Gentiles needed to be circumcised and follow the dietary regulations of the Torah in order to become Christians (implying clearly that Christianity was not viewed by Jesus' earliest disciples as a new religion, but rather as a revision within Judaism).
 Paul (who never met Jesus, but who claimed to have received a visitation from him) did not.
 For Paul, Christianity was not a revision of Judaism, but a wholly new religion.
 Paul refers to this conflict and expresses his hostility towards the Jewish Christians in 1 Thessalonians 14-16 (ca. 51 CE):

 For you, brothers and sisters, became imitators of God's churches in Judea, which are in Christ Jesus: You suffered from your own people the same things those churches suffered from the Jewswho killed the Lord Jesus and the prophets and also drove us out.
 They displease God and are hostile to everyone in their effort to keep us from speaking to the Gentiles so that they may be saved.
 In this way they always heap up their sins to the limit.
 The wrath of God has come upon them at last.